mshumer/gpt-prompt-engineer/README.md

 <img width="1607" alt="Screen Shot 2023-07-10 at 5 22 24 PM" src="https://github.com/mshumer/gpt-prompt-engineer/assets/41550495/d5c9f2a8-97fa-445d-9c38-dec744f77854">

 - **Claude 3 Version**: The claude-prompt-engineer notebook is designed to work with Anthropic's Claude 3 Opus model.
 It auto-generates test cases and allows for multiple input variables, making it even more powerful and flexible.

+- **Claude 3 Opus -> Haiku Conversion Version**: Designed to preserve Opus' quality for your use-case while getting the speed + cost benefits of using Haiku.

 - **[Weights & Biases](https://wandb.ai/site/prompts) Logging**: Optional logging to [Weights & Biases](https://wandb.ai/site) of your configs such as temperature and max tokens, the system and user prompts for each part, the test cases used and the final ranked ELO rating for each candidate prompt.
 Set `use_wandb` to `True` to use.